France-Travail/gabarit/gabarit/template_api/api_project/README.md

 ## Quickstart

-Gabarit as generated a `{{package_name}}` python package that contains all your [FastAPI](https://fastapi.tiangolo.com/) application logic.
+Gabarit has generated a `{{package_name}}` python package that contains all your [FastAPI](https://fastapi.tiangolo.com/) application logic.

 It contains three main sub-packages (cf. [project structure](#project-structure)) :
-- `core` package for configuration and load your model into your application
+- `core` package for configuration and loading your model into your application
 - `model` package for defining how to download your model, to load it and make predictions
 - `routers` package for defining your API routes and how they work